cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 	The output should resemble the following:
 	<p class="terminal">NAME       STATUS    VOLUME                                     CAPACITY   ACCESSMODES   STORAGECLASS   AGE
 ci-claim   Bound     pvc-3e11131e-a1a0-11a1-3a2a-0a111e11111e   1Gi        RWO           ci-storage     </p>
-1. Create a pod with persistent storage by providing a configuration file that specifies the newly created StorageClass and PersistentVolumeClaim.
+1. Create a pod with persistent storage by providing a configuration file that specifies the newly created PersistentVolumeClaim.
 See the `pv-guestbook.yml` configuration [file](https://github.com/pivotal-cf-experimental/kubo-ci/blob/master/specs/pv-guestbook.yml) as an example.
 For more information about configuring a pod for persistent storage, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).

 	Run `kubectl create -f POD-CONFIGURATION.yml` where `POD-CONFIGURATION` is the name of the pod configuration file.
 For example:
 	<p class="terminal">$ kubectl create -f pv-guestbook.yml</p>

+!!! tip
+	You can also create persistent volumes by pre-provisioning storage at the IaaS level and later declaring a persistent volume manually.

 ### Additional Information